fanluo12/LC/TwoPointers/README.md

 First negative value would never be a palindrome number left = 0 and right = number. while (right > 0), each time we update left = left * 10 + right % 10 and right / 10 to see finally they equal or not.

 ## 26. Remove Duplicates from Sorted Array && 27.
-Remove Element
+Remove Element && 80.
+Remove Duplicates from Sorted Array II
 These two are similar
 For 26,
 Use left pointer(starts at 0 index) and right pointer(starts at 1 index) and while loop through right index until length